zenaton/rfcs/rfc-019-event-subclasses.md

 `$matchEvents` will be a list of classname.
 The agent need to give the instructions and the engine need to be ready to receive those events to terminate a wait and send back this information to libraries when received an event.

--The Agent and Engine have to handle string, as well as arrays of string (because an event class can inherit from several classes).
+- The Agent and Engine have to handle string, as well as arrays of string (because an event class can inherit from several classes).